andrew-sharpl/hireme/README.md

 - Posters can see which users are interested in their jobs
 - Jobs automatically hidden after 2 months
 - Role-based access control on all endpoints
+- Real-time notifications via SignalR — Posters are instantly notified when a Viewer expresses interest in their job

 ---